 These implants are popular due to their low cost.
 The cost is generally between $500-$1,500 per implant.
 Although their prices are significantly lower than other implant options, more potential complications are associated with this procedure.

-However, most people take that risk, especially when having multiple teeth replaced, which could save you thousands of dollars.
+However, most people take that risk, especially when replacing multiple teeth, which could save you thousands of dollars.

 Traditional Dental Implants